Pluto was spotted by Clyde Tombaugh as he scanned photos of the sky looking for any differences in the pictures.

 According to scientists looking at the data that has come back from the New Horizons probe, they believe they discovered water ice on the planet.
 Where there's water, there could be life albeit at a very basic microbial level.
-The New Horizons probe was not equiped with any devices that could confirm any life forms on the planet.
+The New Horizons probe was not equipped with any devices that could confirm any life forms on the planet.
 Life on such a cold and far off planet, that would be something.
 N.A.S.A.

 Before anyone gets the wrong idea, lets clear a thing up about it and a certain cartoon animal.
 Pluto is not named after a cartoon dog.
 Disney named its cartoon dog Pluto in honour of the discovery, not the other way round.
 Pluto was named after the Ancient Roman God Pluto, God of the Underworld as mentioned above.
-All the other planets in the solar system except Earth is named after a Roman God so it made sense to continue the ritual.
+All the other planets in except Earth is named after a Roman God so it made sense to continue the ritual.

 Pluto had for most of the time it was known was seen as a lonely planet like Mercury and Venus but on the 22nd June 1978, its first moon was discovered by James Christy at the United States Naval Observatory.
 After New Horizons was launched, its other moons were discovered starting with Nix in 2005.
 All the moons are named after a connection to the underworld to keep consistent.

 There is no intelligent life, no Plutonians living and breathing on the planet.
 One of the surprising things that was discovered by the New Horizons mission was evidence of water on the planet and there might be an ocean on the planet.
 Any water would be frozen unless there's an underground heat source.
 Where there is water, there could be life in the form of microbial life forms.
 Life exists in the harshest of atmospheres here on Earth so why not on Pluto. ref:Astrobio

-Scientists believe there might be another planet out beyond the orbit of Pluto, a new nineth planet.
+Scientists believe there might be another planet out beyond the orbit of Pluto, a new ninth planet.
 It is all theory at the moment but one day, we may well find out if there is any large planets out beyond Pluto.
 There might well be more than just one planet beyond Pluto, may be tens, all too faint to be spotted by telescopes at the present.

 |Charon||June 22, 1978|